Your browser is unsupported

 About

-Dr. Wallace holds a PhD in Epidemiology (UIC SPH '13) and has professional experience in epidemiology, science communication, research design and biostatistics.
+Dr. Wallace holds a PhD in Epidemiology (UIC SPH '13) and also has professional interests in science communication, research methodology and biostatistics.

-Dr. Wallace is a member of several science communication initiatives, such as: "Team Halo" (United Nations), and Project FIDES (World Health Organization).
-She was also recognized by the UK government as a "Vaccine Luminary" for the 2021 G7 Vaccine Confidence Summit.
+Dr. Wallace is a member of several international science communication initiatives, such as "Team Halo" (United Nations), and Project FIDES (World Health Organization).
+She was also recognized by the UK government as a "Vaccine Luminary" at the 2021 G7 Vaccine Confidence Summit.

 Selected Publications